-Standing 17m below the surface of the Mediterranean Sea, Christ of the Abyss, or Cristo degli Abissi in Italian, was designed by sculptor Guido Galletti, and placed on the seabed, not far offshore from the Abbey of San Fruttuoso, near the town of Portofino in 1954.
+Standing 17m below the surface of the Mediterranean Sea, Christ of the Abyss, or Cristo degli Abissi in Italian, was designed by sculptor Guido Galletti, and in 1954 it was placed on the seabed not far offshore from the Abbey of San Fruttuoso, near the town of Portofino.

 Cast in solid bronze, the 2.5m high statue depicts Christ, arms outstretched in a gesture of blessing and gazing upwards.
-It was installed on the initiative of diver Duilio Marcante as a memorial to his friend and fellow diver Dario Gonzatti, an Italian scuba pioneer, who tragically died near this spot in 1947.
+It was installed on the initiative of diver Duilio Marcante as a memorial to his friend and fellow diver Dario Gonzatti, an Italian scuba pioneer who tragically died near the spot in 1947.

 Since then, Christ of the Abyss has become a popular focus for divers visiting the Italian Riviera and, lying in relatively shallow water not far from the shore, it's easily accessible if you are travelling on a private yacht charter along this coastline.

-The statue of Christ of the Abyss has come to hold a special significance among the worldwide diving community, as both a tribute to all divers who have lost their lives at sea, and as a symbol of protection, watching over today's underwater explorers in the Mediterranean.
-For many, diving here is a moving experience, and the fulfillment of a long-held wish.
+The statue of Christ of the Abyss has come to hold a special significance among the worldwide diving community as both a tribute to all divers who have lost their lives at sea and as a symbol of protection watching over today's underwater explorers in the Mediterranean.
+For many, diving here is a moving experience and the fulfilment of a long-held wish.